 Choose low-tox personal products

 Toothpaste, dental floss, skin care, deodorant and make-up are all things my family use daily (okay it’s just me with the make-up lol).
 So I do my best to ensure these products are as toxin-free as can be.
-I shop for a lot of this stuff at Nourished Life – they have great special offers and a fabulous rewards program.
+I shop for all of this stuff at Nourished Life – they have great special offers and a fabulous rewards program.
+I love that I can trust Nourished Life as a one-stop-shop, to vet the products they sell and ensure I’m not wasting my money or risking my kids health buying ‘fake organic’ claims (that often even sneak into health food stores).
+Click HERE to check out their amazing range.

 I sleep on a spring-free, 100% natural latex mattress